vishwanathjeeragod/Power-BI/README.md

 1. Gauge Chart: Used to show progress toward a target or goal, such as achieved vs target values.
 2. Map Chart : Used to display data based on geographical locations like country, state, or city.
 It helps in understanding regional distribution.
 3. Tree Map : Displays data in rectangular blocks to show hierarchy and proportion.
 It is useful for comparing categories and sub-categories.

+## Day5 ##
+**Topics Covered**
+1. Number Card
+A Number Card is used to display a single important value like total sales, total profit, count of customers, or average value.
+It helps users quickly see key performance numbers.
+2. Simple Text Card
+A Simple Text Card is used to display text information such as titles, labels, notes, or instructions.
+It makes the dashboard more clear and user-friendly.